OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 6. If you're adding an add-in from the Office Store, select the add-in.
 The add-in is now enabled.
 7. Choose **Edit** to assign the add-in to users.
 8. Search for the people or groups to whom you want to deploy the add-in, and choose **Add** next to their name.
     >**Note:** For single sign-on (SSO) add-ins, the users and groups assigned will also be shared with add-ins that share the same Azure App ID.
 Any changes to user assignments will also apply to those add-ins.
 The related add-ins will be shown on this page.
-9. For SSO add-ins only: This page will display the list of Microsoft Graph permissions that the add-in requires.
+For SSO add-ins only, this page will display the list of Microsoft Graph permissions that the add-in requires.
-10. Choose **Save**, review the add-in settings, and then choose **Close**.
+9. Choose **Save**, review the add-in settings, and then choose **Close**.
     >**Note:** When an administrator chooses **Save**, consent is given for all users.